 About six years ago, Jeff Tisdale was looking for a more meaningful way to contribute to his community.
-He appreciated the work his rotary club and chamber of commerce were doing, but he wanted to get involved at a more grassroots level.
+He appreciated the work his Rotary Club and chamber of commerce were doing, but he wanted to get involved at a more grassroots level.

 That’s when he and SSSBC’s immediate past chair, Brenda Southam, started talking about the work our society does.
-Jeff was hooked and joined the board, initially as a director and then moving to fill the position of vice chair.
+Jeff was hooked and joined the board, initially as a director and then moving to fill the position of Vice Chair.
 At our June AGM, Jeff began his term as our chair.

 “Brenda leaves big shoes to fill; to say I was nervous would be an understatement,” said Jeff.
 “But I am really looking forward to working with the board and getting to know our new directors.
 We’re a very diverse group of people and I’m excited about listening to their different perspectives and determining how the board can work to make the most impact.”